oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     ![](images/dp-navigation-gi.png "DP Navigation")

+    Lets do a filter using keyword ***Import***.
+This will result in only DPs which were executed to import the Gold Image.
+Click on the highlighted DP name.

+    ![](images/click-dp-name.png "GI import DPs")

     Here, you will see we have highlighted details of the parameters which were passed during the import process.
 For more details, please refer to the documentation.
-    ![](images/click-dp-name.png "GI import DPs")

-    In the results page click on the target name.

     ![](images/gi-dp-creation-success.png "DP Details")

 3. From the terminal on your remote desktop, review the Gold Images using the following emcli command